FREQUENTLY ASKED QUESTIONS

 Where can I get a claim form?

-Claim forms are available at most Kansas Lottery retailers and
+Claim forms are available at all Kansas Lottery retailers, the

 If I win a jackpot and have to choose between the CASH and the